ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

     zless reads/Name_of_read_file

 Then, we'll use zcat to spit the contents of the file into the word count (wc) command, and use the -l flag to count the line number.
 This number divided by four is the number of reads in the file.
+This is one of the questions in your assignment!

     zcat reads/Name_of_read_file | wc -l